 top of page

-This dynamic summer theatre program invites young artists to create, collaborate, and perform in a three-week intensive focused on storytelling and theatre for social change.
+This dynamic summer theatre program invites teens to create, collaborate, and perform in a three-week intensive focused on storytelling and theatre for social change.
+No prior theatre experience is required!

 The full program is offered at a $50 cost to participants and is made possible through the generous support of the Crossroads Foundation and Free Street Theater, whose commitment to youth arts and community storytelling helps make this opportunity accessible to the next generation of theatre makers.